 (4) the logic and organization of your answers.

 Carefully review your notes and other course materials.
-You may include formulas on your five pages of notes.

 Below is a list of the concepts, techniques, and analytic issues you should focus on: